Laurie Island

 Laurie Island is the second largest of the South Orkney Islands.
-The island is claimed by both Argentina as part of Argentine Antarctica, and the United Kingdom as part of the British Antarctic Territory.
-However, under the Antarctic Treaty System all sovereignty claims are frozen, as the island lies south of the parallel 60°.
+The island is claimed by both Argentina as part of Argentine Antarctica, and by the United Kingdom as part of the British Antarctic Territory.
+Under the Antarctic Treaty System all sovereignty claims are suspended, as the island lies south of the parallel 60°.
 Buchanan Point at the north-eastern end of the island, with Cape Whitson on its south coast, are Important Bird Areas.

 History

 Laurie Island was discovered by Captains George Powell and Nathaniel Palmer in the course of their 1821 expedition to the South Atlantic.
 Richard Holmes Laurie used Powell's observations to create a map of the island, and subsequently, the island was named after him.
-Two years later, James Weddell mapped the island for the second time, though his charts turned out to be much less accurate than Powell's charts.
+Two years later, James Weddell mapped the island for the second time, though his charts turned out to be much less accurate than Powell's.
 Weddell attempted to rename the island to Melville Island for the 2nd Viscount Melville, but the name failed to stick when the Scottish National Antarctic Expedition opted for Laurie Island instead.

 William S. Bruce conducted the first comprehensive scientific study of Laurie Island during the Scottish National Antarctic Expedition.
 Aboard his ship, the Scotia, Bruce landed on Laurie Island in March 1903.
 The first settlement, Omond House, was built by the crew out of stone, and would be used both as a shelter and as a post from which to study the weather.

 In January 1904, Bruce offered control of Omond House to the government of Argentina; the house would later be renamed Orcadas Base.
 The British Government had previously refused to carry on the Scottish National Antarctic Expedition's scientific studies, as they considered Laurie Island itself worthless.
 The expedition lacked the necessary mandate to claim the island for either Britain or Scotland.
 Nevertheless, Bruce's offer was accepted, and the Argentines would continue operating the meteorological station at Omond House, sending a ship each year to replenish supplies.
 Laurie Island would prove politically valuable to Argentina.
 To justify its claim to a sector of Antarctica, Argentina argued that its permanent settlement on the island demonstrated sovereignty, a key to securing a claim over a mostly desolate area.
 Robert Rudmose-Brown, who participated in Bruce's expedition, expressed a different view.
 He argued in a 1947 article that no country had the capability to govern a region as vast as Antarctica and thus no country had the standing to claim Antarctica as its own.